Cognigy/Documentation/docs/webchat/plugins.md

     === "Webchat v3"
         1. Select the **Webchat (v3)** Endpoint.
-        2. In the Webchat v3 Endpoint settings, paste the URL into the **Webchat Plugin URL** field under the **Demo Webchat Settings** section.
+        2. In the Webchat v3 Endpoint settings, paste the URL into the **Webchat Plugins** field under the **Demo Webchat Settings** section.
 Follow the format `https://url.to/plugin.js`, where `url.to` represents your plugin's directory path in your cloud storage, such as `https://my-plugin-directory/dir1/dir2/`, and `my-plugin` is the name of the plugin you use.
 Note that you can upload multiple plugins.

     === "Webchat v2"
         1. Select the **Webchat** Endpoint.
-        2. In the Webchat Endpoint settings, paste the URL into the **Webchat Plugin URL** field under the **Demo Webchat Settings** section.
+        2. In the Webchat Endpoint settings, paste the URL into the **Webchat Plugins** field under the **Webchat Layout** section.
 Follow the format `url.to/plugin.js`, where `url.to` represents your plugin's directory path in your cloud storage, such as `https://my-plugin-directory/dir1/dir2/`, and `my-plugin` is the name of the plugin you use.
 Note that you can upload multiple plugins.

 ## Set Up Plugins in Production